The nurse practitioner salary in Rhode Island is $121,804 yearly on the average.

 Here is salary information for nurse practitioners across cities in Rhode Island:

 |City||Hourly Salary||Annual Salary|

-10 Highest Paying Cities for Nurse Practitioners in Rhode Island
+10 Cities with Highest Nurse Practitioner Salary in Rhode Island

 Here is salary information for top 10 paying cities for nurse practitioners in Rhode Island: